Swaha294/website/content/_index.md

 ---
 title: "Swaha Bhattacharya"
 subtitle: "Data Scientist at HSB, a reinsurance company."
 description: "Hi, I'm Swaha.
-This is my personal website that serves as my playground + portfolio."
+I have a keen interest in math, machine learning, history, and singing.
+You can learn more about me by visiting the [About](/about/) tab or viewing my [GitHub profile](https://github.com/Swaha294)."
 images:
   - img/headshot.jpg
 image_left: true